Wickwood-LLC/simpleads/README.txt

 - Integration with WYSIWYG module (supports TinyMCE, CKEditor, FCKEditor).
 Plugin allows to inject Ads into content.

-- SimpleAds stored in the system as content type meaning that you can use it in Views.
+- SimpleAds intergated with Views.
+Enable sample View in Structure > Views.

+- SimpleAds integarted with Domain Access module.
+Allows to show ads only for selected domains.

 - Text Ads allows to advertise any text.
 If you would like to advertise videos from YouTube, Vimeo, Blip.TV or other sites, simply install